 BY KAREN LIBIN

-If you’ve never bought a home or it has been a long, long time since you have done so, the process can seem overwhelming.
+If you’ve never sold a home or it has been a long, long time since you have done so, the process may seem overwhelming.
 What all needs to be done and when?
 Like any large task, the process can be broken down into manageable steps.
 Here are the basics:

 - Hire an excellent Realtor

 The first and perhaps most important step is to hire an experienced Realtor who can assist and guide you through the process.
 They will make sure your best interests are represented and that the transaction occurs smoothly.
-Their fee is paid through the seller, so you will incur no costs for their services.
+This will cost you a commission, but it is money well spent and will save you marketing costs and preparation effort.

 - The offer and counter-offers